Itineraries

 Experience Chillicothe's history through these 17 larger than life scenes.
 The themes include the Utica Brick Plant; sports; and historical depictions of Chillicothe as it existed in 1928, the year the city became the Home of Sliced Bread.

-D. Cuba MO Mural City
+D. Cuba, MO Mural City

 The 12 outdoor murals depict scenes from local and national history, including visits from Harry S. Truman, Amelia Earhart and Bette Davis.
 Every mural has a story.The murals are located along the Route 66 Corridor.

-G. Bloomfield Murals
+E. Bloomfield Murals

 Depicts scenes from Bloomfield's early history.
 One of the murals is located on the corner of North Prairie and West Seneca streets; the other is located on the corner North Prairie and West Missouri streets.

-H. Bernie Murals
+F. Bernie Murals

 There are three murals painted on buildings pertaining to Bernie history.
 The murals are all visible from the intersection of Route 25 and Route U.

-J. Thomas Hart Benton Mural and Evolution of a Mural Display
+G. Thomas Hart Benton Mural and Evolution of a Mural Display

 This 6-foot-by-14 foot mural, Benton's last signed large-scale work, is displayed in the Joplin city hall.
 The mural depicts Joplin in 1900.
 Benton grew up in Neosho and worked as a newspaper cartoonist in Joplin.